 - Netflix Christmas Movies (IE: The Princess Switch, The Holiday Calendar, etc.)

 - This is Us: Zoe and Kevin grow closer as she opens up.
 Jack and Rebecca go on a road trip together which leads to him crying as she sings to him.

 - The Woman in White finale: Laura and Walter have a happy ending.
 Plus, Marian has the perfect “Romantic” ending by traveling the world alone and single!

 What are your thoughts on Fantastic Beasts: The Crimes of Grindelwald?
 Do you agree that Leta Lestrange was in love with Newt Scamander?
+What was your favorite romantic moment this month?
 Sound off below…

 Photos: Warner BrothersATTENTION ROMANCE LOVERS!
 Have a romantic tip for our Romantic Moment of the Month column?
 Send us a message.
 We can't watch or read everything out there and would love to know of other current romantic moments we might be missing!
 We'll then take the moment into consideration.
 Contact us HERE.